bluegenes/2022-paper-protein-kmers/manuscript.md

 We begin by assessing k-mer statistics across the 6 comparisons (each genome compared with the anchor genome) within each of 4095 evolutionary paths.
 When plotted by the rank of the lowest common ancestor, the dynamic range of containment values is much larger for protein k-mer comparisons.
-While DNA k-mers can provide resolution at the genus level, log-transformed jaccard and containment values for protein k-mers continue to decrease, providing resolution for comparisons even between genomes in different phyla.
+While DNA k-mers can provide resolution at the genus level, log-transformed containment values for protein k-mers continue to decrease, providing resolution for comparisons even between genomes of different phyla.
 Average containment estimated from proteome sequence is very similar to anchor containment estimated from 6-frame translation of genome sequence, suggesting that either value can be used for this type of comparison.
 We obtained similar results when comparing all available k-mers, suggesting that these results are not affected by FracMinHash scaling (_Supplemental Figure XX_).